buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 As we can see, a new implementation of the [Platform Interface Specification](https://github.com/buildpacks/spec/blob/main/platform.md) could be as big as [pack]() but most important:
 -  It requires a specific knowledge in [Kubernetes](https://kubernetes.io/)

+##### Adding Consign integration

+Another example of problem presented in this RFC is: [adding support to consign RFC](https://github.com/buildpacks/rfcs/pull/195).
+In this RFC a new phase executable must be developed and maintain by the Platform team, but this implementation requires knowledge and expertise on technologies like [sigstore](https://www.sigstore.dev/)

 # How it Works
 [how-it-works]: #how-it-works